andifalk/secure-development-on-kubernetes/step8-pod-security-admission/README.md

 These commands achieve the following result:

+* Workloads in the `privileged` namespace can be deployed without any restrictions (even in privileged mode).
-* Workloads in the `baseline` namespace that violate the `baseline` policy are allowed, and the client displays a warning message.
+* Workloads in the `baseline` namespace that violate the `baseline` policy are reject, and the client displays a warning message.
 * Workloads in the `restricted` namespace that violate the `restricted` policy are rejected, and the cluster adds a corresponding entry to the audit logs.

 Verify that the labels were added: